iYadavVaibhav/stem/docs/0-Information-Technology/flask.md

 - **Flask variables for Request Handling**
   - `current_app` variable in Application context, has info of active application.
+  - **Imp**: `current_app` is app-context, but is **only available when serving a request**, that is, in a route function only.
+It can be used in any module but the function should be called when serving a request.
   - `g` variable in Application context, it is object that is unique for each request, temp access **during** handling of a request.
 It resets once request is served.
 Holds app info hence app context.
 Can be used to load user on each request. show logged in user on templates.
   - `request`, in request context, obj having client req data.
   - `session`, in request context, stores data across requests, i.e., a dictionary to store values that can be accessed in different requests from same session.